Gravitational Lensing in the Charged NUT-de Sitter Spacetime: ELEMENTARY AND ELLIPTIC INTEGRALS

 In addition, because we always have $0<n_{k}^2$, we evoke Eq.~(\ref{eq:Ellsing}) to avoid the divergence of $\Pi_{L}(\chi,k_{1},1+n_{k}^2)$.

-\subsubsection{Time Coordinate $t$: Case 4}
+\subsubsection{Time coordinate $t$: Case 4}

-In Section~\ref{Sec:tr} we also encountered the two elliptic integrals $I_{L}(\chi_{i},\chi,k_{2},n_{k})$ and $J_{L}(\chi_{i},\chi,k_{2},n_{k})$ that do not immediately take one of Legendre's canonical forms ($k_{2}$ is the square of the elliptic modulus given by Eq.~(\ref{eq:MOD2}) and $\chi_{i}$ and $\chi$ are related to $r_{i}$ and $r$ by Eq.~(\ref{eq:Ichi1}), respectively).
-We will now demonstrate how to rewrite them in terms of elementary functions and Legendre's elliptic integrals of first, second and third kind.
-For this purpose let us first write them down in their general forms
+In Sec.~\ref{Sec:tr} we also encountered the two elliptic integrals $I_{L}(\chi_{i},\chi,k_{2},n_{k})$ and $J_{L}(\chi_{i},\chi,k_{2},n_{k})$ that do not immediately take one of Legendre's canonical forms [$k_{2}$ is the square of the elliptic modulus given by Eq.~(\ref{eq:MOD2}) and $\chi_{i}$ and $\chi$ are related to $r_{i}$ and $r$ by Eq.~(\ref{eq:Ichi1}), respectively].
+We will now demonstrate how to rewrite them in terms of elementary functions and Legendre's elliptic integrals of the first, second and third kind.
+For this purpose let us first write them down in their general forms:

 We start by integrating $I_{L}(\chi_{i},\chi,k_{2},n_{k})$.
-For this purpose we first omit, for brevity, $\chi_{i}$ in the argument and then expand by $1-n_{k}\cos\chi'$
+For this purpose we first omit, for brevity, $\chi_{i}$ in the argument and then expand by $1-n_{k}\cos\chi'$:

-Now we rewrite the first term as Legendre's elliptic integral of third kind.
+Now we rewrite the first term as Legendre's elliptic integral of the third kind.
 The second term is an elementary integral.
-Its calculation involves several case by case analyses which are too long to be reproduced here.
-After the integration $I_{L}(\chi,k_{2},n_{k})$ becomes \cite{Frost2021a} (see also Eqs.~(B61), (B62) and (B65) in Gralla and Lupsasca \cite{Gralla2020} for an alternative formulation)
+Its calculation involves several case-by-case analyses which are too long to be reproduced here.
+After the integration $I_{L}(\chi,k_{2},n_{k})$ becomes \cite{Frost2021a} [see also Eqs.~(B61), (B62) and (B65) in Gralla and Lupsasca \cite{Gralla2020} for an alternative formulation]

 where